 What is GoJS?

 GoJS is a library that allows users to create interactive diagrams.
 It was launched in 2012 by Northwoods Software, a company that provides graphical user interfaces.
-The GoJS library provides users with some ready-made features, templates, and layouts which can be used to create complex diagrams.
+The GoJS library provides users with some ready-made features, templates, and layouts that can be used to create complex diagrams.
 Unlike JointJS, GoJS is only available under a commercial license.

 Let’s take a look at what JointJS+ and GoJS have in common.

-• SCADA (Supervisory Control And Data Acquisition) diagrams which provide information about the control status, such as event failure,
+- SCADA (Supervisory Control And Data Acquisition) diagrams which provide information about the control status, such as event failure,

-• genograms to show the relationships between family members,
+- genograms to show the relationships between family members,

-• and so on.
+- and so on.

 Those diagrams can help your company better track results, manage floor planning or show the dependencies between the company’s departments.
 In general, wherever data visualization can improve a specific process, you can think of using both JointJS+ and GoJS.
 It doesn’t mean, though, that they will be equally good for every use case.